MCPCapital/HarmonizeProject/README.md

 Currently in development - Expected release in August 2020.
 Due to litigation with Signify (owner of the Philips Hue brand), our website was taken down.
 Harmonize Project (formerly known as Harmonize Hue) has no affiliation with Signify or Philips Hue.

 # Features:
-* Low Latency loop-through HDMI output
-* Location based light changes
+* Light color and intensity changes based on pixels in its relative set location
-* Streaming to Hue Lights via Entertainment API
+* Video -> Light latency of 80ms via Streaming to Hue Lights via Entertainment API
 * Sending 50-75 color updates per second

 # Requirements